noeromeo/noeromeo/README.md

 - 🌱 I’m currently studying Economics and Data Science Fundamentals
 - 💞️ I’m looking to collaborate on any elementary reinforcement learning projects
 - 📫 How to reach me: noeromeokuhn@gmail.com
+- !
+If you are looking to donwload a file, click on the respective file in the repository then right-click on the RAW button(top right of the beginning of the file), then select save link, choose where you wish to save the file, then click save.